Your basket is currently empty!

 For instance, some nations allow embryonic stem cell research, while others strictly prohibit it.

-Countries such as the United States and have relatively liberal policies in this area compared to more conservative countries like Germany or Italy.
+Countries such as the United States and UK have relatively liberal policies in this area compared to more conservative countries like Germany or Italy.

 Funding challenges also play a significant role in shaping the landscape of stem cell research globally.